-Executive Compensation Highlights for 2013
+Executive Compensation Highlights for 2014

-The Compensation Committee believes that our executive compensation program is appropriately designed to attract and retain superior executive talent and drive performance.
-After review of various factors, including our financial performance, the Compensation Committee took the following actions, among others, with respect to fiscal 2013 compensation for our named executive officers:
+The Compensation Committee believes that our executive compensation program is appropriately designed to attract and retain superior executive talent and also to drive performance.
+After review of various factors, including our financial performance, the Compensation Committee took the following actions, among others, with respect to fiscal 2014 compensation for our NEOs:

-- Reviewed and modified the peer group used by the Compensation Committee as a source of comparative compensation data; - Paid out annual cash incentive compensation at 115% of target based on achieving 115% of the Company's 2013 goals for performance in net sales, adjusted EBIT, and adjusted EPS; and - Approved grants of stock options and time- and performance-based restricted shares.
+- Reviewed the peer group used by the Compensation Committee as a source of comparative compensation data in 2013, and determined no changes were needed; - Paid out annual cash incentive compensation at 121.5% based on the level of achievement of the Company's 2014 goals for performance in net sales, adjusted EBIT, adjusted EPS, and certain additional business objectives; and - Approved grants of stock options and time-based and performance-based restricted shares.